Hot Docs

 You may have noticed a peculiar feature of the Hot Page editor is that it won’t let you type more than one consecutive space.
 This is not just a quirk of its design, but reflects something about the design of HTML itself: white space is not significant.

 This means that in an HTML source file, you could write 10 spaces and only one would show up.
 The language was designed this way because it was markup, half document and half code.
-When people write code, they typically indent nested blocks of elements to make it easier to read, but we wouldn’t want to show all that indentation to the reader.
+When people write code, they typically indent nested blocks of elements to make it easier to read—but we don’t want to show all that indentation to the reader.
 So if you actually want to make empty space, you’ll have to use HTML or CSS.